Wisconsin Senate Passes Tribe-Controlled Online Sports Betting Bill

 Geoff Zochodne • Senior News Analyst 15+ years betting experience

-Lawmakers from both sides of the aisle are close to passing a bill authorizing statewide online sports betting.
-Not everyone loves it.
+Lawmakers from both sides of the aisle passed a bill authorizing statewide online sports betting.
+Not everyone loved it.

 Photo By - Reuters Connect.

-The legalization of statewide mobile sports betting is nigh in Wisconsin, but the proposed structure and the bipartisan way in which the legislation is advancing could be sticking points.
+The legalization of statewide mobile sports betting is nigh in Wisconsin despite objections to the proposed structure and the bipartisan way in which the legislation was advanced.

 Key Takeaways

-• Wisconsin lawmakers are advancing Assembly Bill 601 with bipartisan support to allow Native American tribes to offer statewide mobile sports betting.
+• Wisconsin lawmakers are advancing Assembly Bill 601, which would allow Native American tribes to offer statewide mobile sports betting.

 • The bill would expand betting beyond tribal lands but still requires renegotiated compacts and federal approval before implementation.